viirya/fastdict/README.md

 * -l: 'y' for VLQ base64 mode. default is 'n'
 * -b: the level of bucket expansion
 * -t: the type of FastDict component.
 It can be 'int32', 'int8' or 'string'. default is 'int32'
+* -u: 'net' or 'local'; how the cuda computation engine is called.
+* -host: when -u is 'net', indicating the cuda server location.
+* -title: the title string that will be logged at cuda server.
+* -gt: the feature file of ground truth.